-- ❖ If you keep data devices (external hard drives, USB thumb drives, etc.) regularly connected to your computer, and you always want SaberCopy to ignore them so that they are not accidentally affected, you can "teach" that to SaberCopy.
-See 13: Teaching SaberCopy to ignore devices. - ❖ When choosing the folders and/or files for your project from the "Files in project" tab, SaberCopy makes this easy for you by providing both drag and drop and multi-select from the File Explorer panes.
-See 12: Drag and Drop/Multi-Select. - If you need to "tweak" the default settings for your target device choice on the "Output Options" tab, first select your preferred target device, and then select "Custom Output Options" near the bottom of the list.
-This will enable all the fields on the bottom portion of the screen, leaving the pre-set values in place but allowing you to change any of them as necessary.
+- If you keep data devices (external hard drives, USB thumb drives, etc.) regularly connected to your computer, and you always want SaberCopy to ignore them so that they are not accidentally affected, you can "teach" that to SaberCopy.
+See 12: Teaching SaberCopy to ignore devices. - ❖ When choosing the folders and/or files for your project from the "Files in project" tab, SaberCopy makes this easy for you by providing both drag and drop and multi-select from the File Explorer panes.
+See 11: Easy Folder and File Selection. - ❖ If you need to "tweak" the default settings for your target device choice on the "Output Options" tab, first select your preferred target device, and then select "Custom Output Options" near the bottom of the list.
+This will enable all of the fields on the bottom portion of the screen, leaving the pre-set values in place but allowing you to change any of them as necessary.
 See 2: Loading a Companion Player. - ❖ If you need to rename the folders and files in your audio message to sequence numbers SaberCopy can help you with that.
-See 18: Using automated sequence numbers. - ❖ If you need to quickly and economically duplicate microSD cards for distribution, SaberCopy is an excellent solution for that.
-See here. - ❖ If you are overwhelmed by the long list of devices to choose from, you can hide the devices that do not interest you.
-See 24: Archiving devices in the Target Device list.
+See 17: Using automated sequence numbers. - If you need to duplicate microSD cards for distribution, SaberCopy is an inexpensive solution for that.
+See here.